Get

 How is a fungal infection diagnosed?

 In other cases, some fungal infections can be quite difficult for a veterinarian to diagnose.
-Some fungi are rare or only found in certain regions, and many times, they cause quite vague signs.
+Some fungi are rare or only found in certain regions, and they often cause quite vague signs.
 If your cat is showing signs of a fungal infection, your veterinarian can run a few tests to come to a diagnosis, including baseline blood and urine tests and in some cases, sampling of certain tissues or fluids (e.g., nodules, skin lesions).
 In some situations, imaging may need to be performed (e.g., x-rays of the chest or abdominal ultrasound).

 Can cats spread fungal infections to humans?